 March 27, 1860.
 Patent No. 27,615 was granted to M.L.
 Byrn of New York City for a corkscrew.

 April 1, 1918.
-State-wide prohibition went into effect in Indiana.
+State-wide prohibition went into effect in IN.

 April 4, 1917.
-Senator Morris Sheppard introduced the prohibition amendment (18th Amendment) in Congress.
+Senator Morris Sheppard introduced the 18th Amendment in Congress.

 April 7, 1933.
 It became legal to sell beer if not prohibited by a state or locality.

 April 10, 1933.
 MI ratified the 21st (Repeal) Amendment.

 April 16, 1786.
 Birth of temperance activist Dr. Thomas Sewall.
 His very graphic lithographs of the stomachs of alcoholics did much to intensify temperance sentiment.
 As a young physician, Dr. Sewall was found guilty of grave robbing.
 Two of the eight corpses were those of his own former patients.